kayac-chang/social-proof-section/Guide.md

 }
 ```

-we can also make our component Responsive,
+We can also make our component Responsive,
 see how we adapt this to our `rate` style.

 **src/Rate.module.css**